 - A. 1.
 Telework is a program that permits employees to work at home or at other approved locations remote to the assigned post-of-duty (POD).
 Telework arrangements may include working at home or in satellite office sites or other approved Telework work sites with or without computers and other electronic equipment.
 The assigned POD of an employee approved for Telework must be an IRS POD and may not be the employee's residence. - 2.
-For all Telework arrangements approved by the Employer, the Telework location must be within a 150-mile radius of the employee's assigned POD. - (a) Exceptions may be granted on a temporary basis if the nature of the employee's work permits such an exception and approval of the temporary exception is beneficial to the Employer. - (b) Individual requests to permanently extend the mileage limitation up to a 200-mile radius from the employee's assigned POD must be filed by National NTEU with the IRS Director, Workforce Relations Division.
-Denials of such requests are not grievable. - 3.
-If requested by the Employer, the employee must be able to report to his or her office for his or her normal tour of duty on the following workday at no cost to the Employer.
-Furthermore, the
+For all Telework arrangements approved by the Employer, the Telework location must be within a 200-mile radius of the employee's assigned POD.
+Managers have discretion to approve exceptions for up to two pay periods per calendar year.
+If granted, the reporting requirements in Section 1.A.3-4 and 4.B are waived (all other provisions of this Article apply), and the employee will be required to use their own leave if unable to telework (e.g., power outage).
+Approvals must be in writing. - 3.
+If requested by the Employer, the employee must be able to report to their office for their normal tour of duty on the following workday at no cost to the Employer.
+Furthermore, the requirement to report to their POD could be for any number of workdays or consecutive workdays and will not entitle the employee to reimbursement for travel and per diem.

-- requirement to report to his or her POD could be for any number of workdays or consecutive workdays and will not entitle the employee to reimbursement for travel and per diem. - The employee may be removed from Telework if he or she fails to report to his or her assigned POD within the locality pay area at least two (2) days each pay period; or, if his or her work location varies on a recurring basis, and he or she fails to regularly perform work within the locality pay area. - 5.
-A supervisor's official relationship with, authority over, and accountability for an employee participating in the Service's Telework Program is no different than his or her relationship with, authority over, and accountability for employees who are not participating in the Telework Program.
-Consistent with the provisions of this Article, the supervisor retains the authority to review, determine, and approve participation in this program.

-B. Types of Telework
+- 4. Employees on a Telework arrangement are required to report to their assigned POD at least two (2) days each pay period for their full TOD, and may be removed from Telework if they fail to do so.
+However, managers have discretion to waive the reporting requirement for Teleworkers in accordance with 5 C.F.R.
+Sec.
+531.605(d)(2).
+Such a waiver will be in writing.
+Mobile workers who regularly perform work within the locality pay area meet the reporting requirement.
+If an employee is on an approved absence for all of the day on which they would otherwise have to report to the POD, the requirement to report is satisfied.
+An employee who has reported to their POD for less than their full TOD to the extent they are on approved leave has met the requirement. - 5.
+A supervisor's official relationship with, authority over, and accountability for an employee participating in the Service's Telework Program is no different than their relationship with, authority over, and accountability for employees who are not participating in the Telework Program.
+Consistent with the provisions of this Article, the supervisor retains the authority to review, determine, and approve participation in this program. - B. Types of Telework

-Employees may be eligible for Frequent Telework, Recurring Telework or Ad Hoc Telework consistent with the criteria set forth in subsections 2E, 2F, 2G, 2H and 2I of this Article.
+Employees may be eligible for Frequent Telework, Recurring Telework or Ad Hoc Telework consistent with the criteria set forth in subsections 2F, 2G, 2H, 2I and 2J of this Article.